agnishant14/agnishant14/README.md

 # hey, i'm nishant 👋

-i love to build and write code do cp, break stuff, fix it again, and drink a lot of tea.
+i love to build and write code, do cp, break stuff, fix it again, and drink a lot of tea.
 ---

 ## 🧠 currently into